mongodb/docs-ecosystem/source/includes/localhost-connection.rst

 your server to run on another port, use the connection string format ``"mongodb://localhost:<port>"``.
 If you need to specify a different hostname or IP address, see our Server Manual entry on :manual:`Connection Strings </reference/connection-string/>`.

-To test whether you can connect to your server, use the Connect to MongoDB Atlas code example after you replace the connection string.